ROCm/HIP/docs/how-to/hip_runtime_api/memory_management.rst

 The runtime offers functions for allocating, freeing, and copying device memory, along with transferring data between host and device memory.

-Here are the various memory managements techniques:
+Here are the various memory management techniques:

 * :ref:`coherence_control`
 * :ref:`unified_memory`